evansbenj/Reduced-Representation-Workshop/7_More_on_Stacks.md

 ## Running `Structure`

 `Structure` is a software that attempts to assign individuals to *k* populations in such a way as to minimize Hardy-Weinberg and linkage disequilibrium.
 We run structure by specifying multiple values of *k* and then seeing which value(s) maximuze the likelihood of the data given the model of population structure.
+We can output a file that can be analyzed with the program `Structure` to give us an idea about whether or not our sample has population structure.